Artificial Intelligence Governance Training for New Zealand Leaders

 - • Safe use of generative AI tools at work

-- • Protecting personal and organisational data
+- • Protecting personal and organisational data under Privacy Act 2020

-- • Recognising AI-generated content and hallucinations
+- • Recognising AI-generated content, hallucinations, and bias

 - • Productivity gains and workflow integration

-- • Following your organisation's AI acceptable use policy
+- • Following your organisation's AI acceptable use policy and compliance requirements

 Leadership Governance Training